 Even if you have a small list (or you’re not super well known), you can still grab big chunks of new subscribers with guest emailing.

 Quick case study:

 One of our Growth University students, Alp Turan, runs a marketing blog.
-He got a software start-up in the same space to partner up with him on a guest emailing campaign and ended up adding 312 new subscribers to his list in less than 48 hours.
+He got a software start-up in the same space to partner up with him on a guest emailing campaign.
+312 people ended up subscribing to his list in less than 48 hours.

 Here’s how you can do the same thing, step by step:

 Step #1: Identify potential partners.

 Your guest emailing partner should be in a similar or a shoulder niche.
 A shoulder niche is something related to your site or business’s main topic, but not a direct match.